Mitoooooooopo/Crafting-package-BD/README.md

 # Crafting-package-BD
 A simple system for crafting For those who want a craft command for their Ballsdex instance

+> [!Tip]
+> Read howtouse.txt to understand how this work
+>
 ## Installation

 # Step 1